Prathmesh-Dhatrak/Prathmesh-Dhatrak/README.md

-<h1 align="center">Hi 👋, I'm Prathmesh Santosh Dhatrak</h1>
+<h1 align="center">👋Hi, there it's me Prathmesh Dhatrak</h1>
-<h3 align="center">Software engineer and web developer with good experience in designing and developing desktop applications and Web applications from concept to deployment.
-Ability to quickly grasp any new technologies and concepts.
-Strong programming, analytical and interpersonal skills.
-Strong communication and client interaction skills.
-Effective in working independently and collaboratively in teams</h3>
+<h3 align="center">I like building things on the web.
+I do that by using JavaScript and a lot of coffee☕.</h3>

 - 🔭 I’m currently working with **Stochastik Software Solutions**

 - 🌱 I’m currently learning **vue and nextJS**

-- 👯 I’m also collaborating with [ESOC-VITPune](https://esocvitpune.com/)
+- 👯 I’m also collaborating with [ESOC-VITPune]

 - 👨‍💻 All of my projects are available at [https://github.com/Prathmesh-Dhatrak](https://github.com/Prathmesh-Dhatrak)